Early Childhood Professional Development Workshops

-The Early Childhood Professional Development Workshop is specially designed to help pre-school educators realise and stretch every young learner’s potential as they grow and develop in this critical age.
+The Early Childhood Professional Development Workshops are specially designed to help pre-school educators realise and stretch every young learner’s potential as they grow and develop in this critical age.

 Child Development Theories